 When you buy a custom self-inking rubber stamp, you reach a time when its impressions begin to get light or faint.
 What do you do?
 Most of our clients have always asked us this question.
 Unfortunately, they don’t do it at the time of buying the rubber stamps for us to explain to them.
 Many have ended up buying new stamps unknowingly to replace old ones when they’re still functioning well.
-As a solution to that simple problem, we are coming with this post to address it.
+As a solution to that simple problem, we are coming up with this post to address it.

 When the impressions of your custom self-inking rubber stamp start getting light, it’s a signal that you have to re-ink it.
 Many times, re-inking your rubber stamp prolongs the life of the rubber stamp.
 Secondly and most importantly, your rubber stamp continues to make great impressions.